 Editor's note: Appendix A and Appendix B, attached to original Ordinance 89-13, passed April 27, 1989, have not been codified in this subchapter.
 Copies of Appendix A and Appendix B shall remain on file for public inspection in the office of the City Clerk.

-§ 179.027.
-FUEL STORAGE TANK AND PUMP CONSTRUCTION.
+§ 179.032.
+FUEL STORAGE TANK AND PUMP CONSTRUCTION

-All fuel storage tanks and pump systems in the city shall comply with the requirements of §§ 176.01 et seq. of this code of ordinances and shall also comply with all zoning locational requirements.
+All fuel storage tanks and pump systems in the city shall comply with the requirements of §174.042(E) and shall also comply with all zoning locational requirements.